 - Can we afford home care?
 What will Medicare cover?

 - Is my family supportive? (i.e. can they help with the caregiving)

 - Do I have the mental health to be the main caregiver?

 - Can I afford outside help when and if I need it?

-The guidelines to qualify for admittance to a nursing home vary from state to state.
-But, generally there are criteria to meet, such as the senior’s physical and cognitive impairments, any medical and behavioral concerns (wandering, aggression, impulsiveness), and their ability to accomplish activities of daily living (ADLs).
+The guidelines to qualify for admittance to nursing homes varies from state to state.
+But, generally there are criteria to meet, such as the person’s health, any physical and cognitive impairments, any behavioral concerns (wandering, aggression, impulsiveness), and their ability to accomplish the daily tasks that make up the normal activities of daily living (ADLs).